chnm/thatcamp-org/wp-content/plugins/amr-shortcode-any-widget/readme.txt

 THEN Drag your chosen widgets to the sidebar called "widgets for shortcode".

 Add the do_widget shortcode to the page where you would like the widget to appear (or the do_widget_area)

+Please see detailed info on shortcodes and parameters under the installation tab (depending what the plugin directory developers have most recently done, this may be under the FAQ, or at the very least under the readme.)

 Using a widget more than once?